awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-developer-portal.md

 1. If you entered an email address in the AdminEmail stack parameter, an Amazon SNS subscription email is sent to that email address to confirm that you'd like to subscribe to the Amazon SNS topic that you specified in the **MarketplaceSubscriptionTopicProductCode** setting\.

-**To download and deploy the Serverless Developer Portal using AWS SAM**
+**To download and deploy the serverless developer portal using AWS SAM**

 1. Ensure that you have the latest [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/) and [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) installed and configured\.